bobbyhalljr/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A - Semantic HTML is the make the HTML more meaningful and understandable for yourself and other developers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A - Display block spans the width of the screen and allows you to add a width/height, and takes up the whole block.

+Display inline only takes up the space needed for the element, stays inline with other elements inside that block.

 3. What are the 4 areas of the box model?

+A - 1.)
+Margin
+    2.) border
+    3.) padding
+    4.)
+The content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A - The cross axis

 5. Explain why git is valuable to a team of developers.

+A - Git is valuable because it allows you to work on the same project/file with other developers at the same time.
+It also saves your code at different points in a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.